-Security logics have much influence on public discourse and policy-making, yet evade easy representation.
-How can security practices be visualized?
-This selection of photos taken on fieldwork attempts to highlight some aspects of urban security production, as engaged by different state and non-state actors.
+Security practices stand in complex relations with democratic politics – and defy easy representation.
+How can (in)security be visualized?
+This selection of photos taken on fieldwork highlights select aspects of urban security production, as engaged by very diverse state and non-state actors.

 Marrakech: The Moroccan city is secured by different strategies, ranging from high-tech governmental surveillance along New Town avenues, and strong police presence in public space to low-tech and plain cloth security personnel in the Médina.
 The images shown were taken during fieldwork in late 2016-early 2017.